-In this post, we will see the major differences between Re-Testing and Regression testing.
-This question is frequently asked in manual testing interviews.
+In this post, we will learn about Re-Testing and Regression testing.
 Mostly, the concepts stated on this page are from a manual testing standpoint.
 However, from a continuous delivery testing standpoint, most of the things done in the regression cycle can be automated.

-Re-Testing is done to ensure that the bug is fixed by running the same test case repeatedly.
+Re-testing is done to ensure that the bug is fixed by running the same test case repeatedly.
 It is run on the same code where the change has been made.
 Also, it does not involve testing of other parts of the software.
-Furthermore, Re-testing means we are testing only a certain part of an application again.
-We do not consider how it will affect the other part or in the whole application.
+Furthermore, Re-testing means we are testing only a specific part of an application again.
+We do not consider how it will affect the other parts of the whole application.

 Retesting is only done for failed Test cases.
 When there is little time Re-testing takes precedence over regression testing.